ansible/ansible-builder/docs/definition.rst

             package_pip: https://github.com/example_user/ansible-runner/archive/refs/heads/ansible-runner.tar.gz

     ``galaxy``
-      Galaxy installation requirements.
-This may either be a filename, a dictionary, or a multi-line string representation of an Ansible Galaxy ``requirements.yml`` file (see below for examples).
+      Ansible Collections to be installed from Galaxy.
+This may be a filename, a dictionary, or a multi-line string representation of an Ansible Galaxy ``requirements.yml`` file (see below for examples).
 Read more about the requirements file format in the `Galaxy user guide <https://docs.ansible.com/ansible/latest/galaxy/user_guide.html#install-multiple-collections-with-a-requirements-file>`_.